turbot/tailpipe-plugin-aws/docs/tables/aws_waf_traffic_log/queries.md

 ## Operational Examples

-### Retrieve terminating rule matched data of requests
+### Retrieve terminating rule matched data for requests

-This query extracts details of requests that were terminated by AWS WAF, showing the specific rule that matched and took action (ALLOW or BLOCK).
-It helps in understanding why a request was blocked or allowed, identifying false positives, and optimizing WAF rule configurations for better security and performance.
+Extract details of requests that were terminated due to rule matches, helping analyze why a request was blocked or allowed.

 ```sql
 with terminating_rule_match_details as (